A Bit of Wilderness

-“Might I,” quavered Mary, “might I have a bit of earth? … To plant seeds in—to make things grow—to see them come alive,” (from The Secret Garden by Frances Hodgson Burnett).
+“Might I,” quavered Mary, “might I have a bit of earth? … To plant seeds in—to make things grow—to see them come alive”

 The idea of ‘re-wilding’ has become a bestseller idea over the past few years – creeping into both agricultural policies and corporate social responsibility.
 To ‘re’ ‘wild’: taking away the order that humans impose on a space to allow for natural chaos.
 Or, perhaps more accurately, for animals, plants, insects, and fungi to organise themselves and build their own rich networks without human imposition.